It’s likely to be an extra long weekend when it’s announced…

 During the announcement, the UAE government also outlined the full list of public holidays for 2019 and 2020 – with two previously recognised public holidays absent.

-According to the new list, Israa Wa Miraaj, which normally falls in April, and Prophet Mohammed’s (PBUH) birthday, celebrated towards the start of November, were not listed.
+According to the new list, Israa Wa Miraaj, which previously fell in April, and Prophet Mohammed’s (PBUH) birthday, celebrated towards the start of November, were not listed.

 The UAE Cabinet approves public holidays for the public sector for the years 2019-2020, and grants the private sector equal holidays.
 The decision aims at achieving a balance between the two sectors and supporting the national economy. #UAEGov pic.twitter.com/VqQqU8IBFx